electron/electron/docs/development/pull-requests.md

 ### Step 10: Landing

-In order to land, a Pull Request needs to be reviewed and [approved][] by at least one Electron Code Owner and pass CI.
-After that, as long as there are no objections from other contributors, the Pull Request can be merged.
+In order to land, a pull request needs to be reviewed and approved by at least one Electron Code Owner and pass CI.
+After that, as long as there are no objections from other contributors, the pull request can be merged.

 Congratulations and thanks for your contribution!